AlmaESL/TNM097_project/README.md

 - **logger.py:** File that saves captured frames, evaluation results and color difference maps from main.py to directory.
 Can also print evaluation results to OpenCV-frames.
 - **scaleResolution.py:** Scales captured frames to 400X400 and cuts the top 40 pixels
 - **SPD.py:** Computes the spd from values given in main.py.
 Defaults viewing distance to 40cm.
 - **FPS.py:** Computes and prints the fps rate of video capture.
-Print can also be put onto captured frames.
+Print can also be put onto captured frames. <br>

 - **getAvailableCameras.py:** Code snippet that prints what camera ports are available on the machine.
 Assumes number of available ports is 5 or less.
-- **testCams:** Code snippet to test found camera ports and camera positionings.
+- **testCams.py:** Code snippet to test found camera ports and camera positionings.
 Quit run by hitting "q".
 Defaulted to ports 0 and 1.

 ## How to run: <br>